josh098900/union_shop/README.md

 ## Marking Criteria

-This assessment is worth 55% of the marks for the Flutter Course (the remaining 45% comes from the weekly sign-offs).
+This assessment is worth 55% of the marks for the module's assessment item 1 (the remaining 45% comes from the weekly sign-offs).
 The mark for the assessment is divided into two components:

-- **[Application (30%)](#application)**: Demonstrated through a live demo during practical sessions
+- **[Application (functionality) (30%)](#application)**: Demonstrated through a live demo during practical
 - **[Software Development Practices (25%)](#software-development-practices)**: Assessed through your repository

+⚠️ You will only receive marks if you **both** attend a practical session for the demo **and** submit the link to your forked repository on Moodle before the deadline.
+Failure to do either will result in a mark of 0 for the entire coursework.

-For info on the overall course assessment structure, visit the [Flutter Course homepage](https://manighahrmani.github.io/sandwich_shop/).
+For info on the overall assessment structure, visit the [Flutter Course homepage](https://manighahrmani.github.io/sandwich_shop/).

 ### Application